A Snack or Two a Day Keeps the Sugar Cravings Away

 - Carrots (carbs and fiber) and hummus (protein)

 - Roasted chicken or turkey slices rolled with cheese

-You can find 100-calorie nut packs at most grocery and convenience stores, as well as single-serve packs of pre-cut veggies, hummus and peanut butter dips.
+You can find 100-calorie nut packs at grocery and convenience stores, as well as single-serve packs of pre-cut veggies, hummus, and peanut butter dips.
 Or, prepare your own snacks with portion-control plastic baggies or containers.